 For ordering north to south we need to use the field containing the y coordinate, and that in a reverse order (for typical coordinate systems of the northern hemisphere, at least): this is what the DESC clause means (descending order).
 If there are points with same y coordinates, we can add ordering on x axis, as below.
 Test and click Apply, when finished.

 3) Now return to the field calculator and add a new field for ordered labels.
-The expression to return the row number is … $rownum.
+The expression to return the row number is … $rownum or @row_number for QGIS 3.
 And voila!

 I had some problems, namely when assigning the row number to a “virtual field” or to the label expression (?)
 It would certainly be cleaner to use virtual fields… Also, be sure to click all options for refreshing the query builder output (Test Query, Apply etc.).